 Acne and Breakouts

-A good night’s sleep can also save your skin – research has found that poor quality sleepers showed increased signs of intrinsic skin ageing, including fine lines, uneven pigmentation and reduced elasticity.
+A good night’s sleep can also do a lot to save your skin; research (3) has found that poor-quality sleepers showed increased signs of intrinsic skin ageing, including fine lines, uneven pigmentation and reduced elasticity.

-Making the right lifestyle choices are important.
-Smoking and excessive alcohol have been confirmed as critical chronic stressors that impact can negatively impact the health of your skin.
+Making the right lifestyle choices is important; smoking and excessive alcohol are also critical chronic stressors that impact can negatively impact the health of your skin.

-Environmental assaults including UV, smog and toxins are critical chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.
+Environmental assaults, including UV, smog and toxins, are other chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.